-Limitations in Azure Database for MariaDB
+Limitations in Azure Database for MySQL

 The following sections describe capacity, storage engine support, privilege support, data manipulation statement support, and functional limits in the database service.
 Also see general limitations applicable to the MySQL database engine.

 If you are looking for min/max values for server parameters like